daniellochner/portals-vr/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](http://choosealicense.com/licenses/mit/)

 PortalsVR includes functioning portals in Virtual Reality (VR) for Unity, and is adapted from [Portals](https://github.com/SebLague/Portals) (by Sebastian Lague) and [PocketPortalVR](https://github.com/andrewzimmer906/PocketPortalVR) (by Andrew Zimmer).
-It was made specifically for my research project on "VR Natural Walking in Impossible Spaces".
+It was made specifically for my research project on [VR Natural Walking in Impossible Spaces](https://daniellochner.itch.io/impossible-spaces-vr).

 The following is an extract from my research paper, which describe the main features:
 > ### 1.
 Rendering: